rovitotv/rovitotv.github.io/content/Electro-OpticalSyntheticCivilianVehicleDataDomes.md

 Category: Research
 Authors: Todd V. Rovito

-Abstract—This paper will look at using open source tools (Blender, LuxRender, and Python) to generate a large data set to be used to train an object recognition system.
+Abstract: This paper will look at using open source tools (Blender, LuxRender, and Python) to generate a large data set to be used to train an object recognition system.
 The model produces camera position, camera attitude, and synthetic camera data that can be used for exploitation purposes.
 We focus on